 With 224 sunny days each year and average temperature of 68' year-round, Pensacola is a the ideal city to enjoy outdoor activities by land, sea and air.
 If you enjoy playing on the water, experience stand-up paddle boarding, kayak through our mangroves or go for a boat ride.
 By land, play a round of golf or explore our many recreational parks and nature trails.
 If you're feeling more adventurous, try parasailing or paragliding over the gulf.

 - Pensacola Offers Affordable Real Estate

 The Pensacola real estate market offers affordable housing options for millennials, growing families and retirees alike.
-As of the end of 2018, the median Pensacola home price was just under $159,000 and the monthly median rent was $1,150 per month.
+In early 2021, the median Pensacola home price is $167,464 and the monthly median rent is $1,279 per month.
 Living gulf side or on the Intracoastal waterway will cost you more for the amazing water views.
 For exact housing prices and a list of current homes matching your criteria, contact Natalie Carmichael, our Pensacola relocation expert listed on this page.

 - Pensacola Has Great Cuisine & Dining Options

 Downtown Pensacola area and the surrounding keys offering many great dining choices.
 The quaint, historic downtown area offers a full mix of cuisines from casual eateries to 5-star, fine dining restaurants.
 Pensacola also offers hip and trendy craft beers establishments that have live entertainment, many on a daily basis.
 If you preference is dining with a water view, there are lots of popular places near Pensacola Bay and Seville Harbor.

 - Pensacola Has Top-Rated Healthcare